simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2025 Nov 15 0030 UTC
+:Issued: 2025 Nov 16 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 3 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Nov 15-Nov 17 2025 is 5.00 (NOAA Scale
+The greatest expected 3 hr Kp for Nov 16-Nov 18 2025 is 5.00 (NOAA Scale
 G1).

-NOAA Kp index breakdown Nov 15-Nov 17 2025
+NOAA Kp index breakdown Nov 16-Nov 18 2025

-             Nov 15       Nov 16       Nov 17
+             Nov 16       Nov 17       Nov 18
-00-03UT       2.33         2.00         3.67
+00-03UT       3.67         3.67         3.00
-03-06UT       3.00         1.67         4.67 (G1)
+03-06UT       1.67         4.67 (G1)    3.67
-06-09UT       2.33         1.33         4.00
+06-09UT       1.33         4.00         3.00
-09-12UT       2.00         1.33         3.67
+09-12UT       1.33         3.67         2.67
-12-15UT       1.33         2.00         3.33
+12-15UT       2.00         3.33         2.33
-15-18UT       1.33         3.33         3.33
+15-18UT       2.00         3.33         2.33
-18-21UT       2.00         4.00         3.00
+18-21UT       3.33         3.00         2.33
-21-00UT       2.33         5.00 (G1)    3.00
+21-00UT       5.00 (G1)    3.00         2.00

-Rationale: G1 (Minor) geomagnetic storming is likely by late on 16 Nov
+Rationale: G1 (Minor) geomagnetic storms are likely over 16-17 Nov due
-through 17 Nov due to recurrent, negative polarity CH HSS influences.
+to the anticipated influence of a negative polarity coronal hole.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
-above S-scale storm level thresholds.
+below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 15-Nov 17 2025
+Solar Radiation Storm Forecast for Nov 16-Nov 18 2025

-              Nov 15  Nov 16  Nov 17
+              Nov 16  Nov 17  Nov 18
-S1 or greater   40%     25%     10%
+S1 or greater   15%     10%      5%

-Rationale: A chance exists for an S1 event on 15-16 Nov decreasing to a
+Rationale: There exists a slight chance for S1 (Minor) or greater solar
-slight chance on 17 Nov, all due to the presence of AR 4274.
+radiation storms over 16-17 Nov due to the eruptive potential from
+Region 4274.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24
+No radio blackouts were observed over the past 24 hours.
-hours.
-The largest was at Nov 14 2025 0830 UTC.

-Radio Blackout Forecast for Nov 15-Nov 17 2025
+Radio Blackout Forecast for Nov 16-Nov 18 2025

-              Nov 15        Nov 16        Nov 17
+              Nov 16        Nov 17        Nov 18
-R1-R2           70%           70%           60%
+R1-R2           60%           55%           40%
-R3 or greater   30%           30%           20%
+R3 or greater   20%           15%            5%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a
+Rationale: R1 (Minor) radio blackouts are likely, with a chance for R3
-chance for an isolated R3 (Strong) event, through 17 Nov primarily
-due to AR 4274s past flare history coupled with its current potential.
+(Strong), over 16-17 Nov due to the flare potential from Region 4274.
+By
+18 Nov, there is a chance for R1 (Minor) radio blackouts due to the
+flare potential from Region 4274.

 ```